Controversial new look for Hong Kong’s iconic trams

 The futuristic 'Island' concept for Hong Kong's trams.

-Tap-on and tap-off Octopus card readers would be installed at each stop to reduce congestion points on the trams themselves.
+Tap-on and tap-off card readers would be installed at each stop to reduce congestion points on the trams themselves.

 The futuristic 'Island' concept for Hong Kong's trams.